Mini-Mental State Examination (MMSE)

 This is why other tests are needed.

 A high MMSE score does not always mean that you have a normal mental ability.
 You may still have signs of cognitive impairment.
-For example, a very educated person with dementia can still score highly.
-This is possible early in dementia.
+For example, a very educated person with early dementia can still score highly.

 Your doctor will take all this into account when looking at your results.
-They will tell you if they think you should have further tests.
-An MMSE is just one way you can be tested for your mental ability.
+They will tell you if they think you should have further tests or see a specialist such as a geriatrician for a more thorough assessment.

 Why might I be asked to repeat the test?

 The MMSE may be repeated.
-This might be needed to check for changes in your mental ability over time.
+This is to check for changes in your mental ability over time.
 If your MMSE score goes down, your doctor might ask more questions about your health.
 They might need to arrange other tests.

 The MMSE can be repeated for someone who has already been diagnosed with dementia.
 In this case, a repeat MMSE test may show how quickly their dementia is advancing.